-Thanks to advancements in technology and knowledge and tons of clinical trials, researchers were able to reverse engineer what they’d discovered, trace back through the metabolic pathways of various cannabinoids, and uncover an entirely unknown signaling system between the CB1 and CB2 receptors in our bodies and receptors found in Cannabis compounds, which they called “endocannabinoids.”
+Thanks to advancements in technology and knowledge and tons of clinical trials, researchers were able to reverse engineer what they’d discovered.
+This allowed them to trace back through the metabolic pathways of various cannabinoids, and uncover an entirely unknown signaling system between the CB1 and CB2 receptors in our bodies and receptors found in Cannabis compounds, which they called “endocannabinoids.”

 Due to the role of endocannabinoids in this system, the system was officially named the Endocannabinoid System (ECS).

-To give you an idea on how the ECS helps maintain homeostasis, Let me give you an example.
-When we become stressed, our mind releases cortisol, which is the compound responsible for how we feel when we are stressed.
-Cortisol can be helpful when we need to react quickly to a dangerous situation; however too much disrupts the natural balance of our body and mind can result in serious health problems.
+To give you an idea of how the ECS helps maintain homeostasis, Let me give you an example.
+When we become stressed, our mind releases cortisol, which is the compound responsible for feeling when we are stressed.
+Cortisol can be helpful when we need to react quickly to a dangerous situation.
+However, too much disrupts the natural balance of our body and mind can result in serious health problems.

-When certain endocannabinoids are introduced into the body, it not only helps provide stress relief, it helps manage our perception of stress so that we can look at the situation with a clear mind, and make the best decision.
+When certain endocannabinoids are introduced into the body, it helps provide stress relief and helps manage our perception of stress so that we can look at the situation with a clear mind and make the best decision.

-With all the scientific jargon, this last section may have been a little confusing.
-So just to clarify… Scientists discovered that there are systems in our bodies that are solelydependenton their interaction with cannabinoids, and these systems are part of vital functions in our bodies.
+This last section may have been a little confusing with all the scientific jargon.
+So just to clarify… Scientists discovered that there are systems in our bodies that are solely dependent on their interaction with cannabinoids.
+These systems are part of vital functions in our bodies.

-Basically, our bodies were designed to work with cannabinoids, and they can even be considered as essential to our overall health and wellness.
+Basically, our bodies were designed to work with cannabinoids.
+They can even be considered essential to our overall health and wellness.